-Can the RFID Sticker Be Stolen and Used by Another Party?
+Can the RFID Sticker Be Stolen & Used by Another Party?

 The sticker is damaged when removed, so it’s impossible to steal and reuse it.
-However, you can replace a damaged sticker by contacting TNG.
+However, you can get a TNG RFID tag replacement by contacting TNG.
 For RFID stickers purchased at any authorized fitment center, you can simply visit the center to get your sticker replaced.

 For self-fitment stickers, you can contact TNG directly to request an RFID replacement via email at firstname.lastname@example.org, via phone careline at 03-27148888, or by contacting them on their Facebook and Twitter social media channels.
 There’s also a list of TNG contact channels that you can check to get an RFID replacement.